List of Dexter characters: Joey Quinn

-Joseph "Joey" Quinn is a detective who transferred to the Homicide division after being in Narcotics before Season 3.
+Joseph "Joey" Quinn is a detective who transferred to the Homicide division after being in Narcotics before season 3.
 Quinn takes a liking to Debra Morgan, even giving her a C.I. to help with the Oscar Prado case.
 Quinn's past is unknown and even called into question, as Debra is pressured by Internal Affairs agent Yuki Amado to gather evidence against him.
-Quinn got the Internal Affairs case dropped, and later confessed to Debra that the real source of the Internal Affairs investigation was from the death of a former partner of his and Yuki's who had a crystal meth addiction.
+Quinn gets the Internal Affairs case dropped, and later confesses to Debra that the real source of the Internal Affairs investigation is the death of a former partner of his and Yuki's who had a crystal meth addiction.
 Quinn knew about the partner's addiction but tried to offer private help instead of informing his superiors.
 He is seen at Dexter's wedding, despite Debra's advice to Dexter against inviting him.

 At the beginning of season 4, Quinn is infuriated when Dexter botches a case he worked on.
 Soon afterwards, Dexter sees Quinn stealing money from a crime scene, and Quinn attempts to buy Dexter's friendship with expensive football tickets, but Dexter gives them away to Masuka.
 Meanwhile, Quinn starts a relationship with Christine Hill, a seductive reporter who takes advantage of his access to police information.
 After a confidential police lead appears in one of Hill's articles, Lt.
 LaGuerta warns Quinn to be wary of any reporter who squeezes him for confidential information over pillow talk.
 Nonetheless, Quinn tells Hill about numerous police reports (supposedly "off the record"), and she uses this information to expose Frank Lundy's return to Miami.
 Quinn breaks up with Hill after the article about Lundy, but they soon make up.
 Though more careful about what he says around her, Quinn still defends Christine when Dexter tells her to leave Debra alone, as Hill claims to have wanted to do a "hero piece" on Debra.
 All of this leads to Quinn developing a confrontational relationship with Dexter.
 After Hill, revealed to be Trinity's daughter, shoots herself, he is clearly distraught.